More about: Moulin Rouge Tickets and Tours

 Plan your visit

-• How to get there: The Moulin Rouge is located in the Montmartre district, in the Pigalle "red light district" of Paris.
+- How to get there: The Moulin Rouge is located in the Montmartre district, in the Pigalle "red light district" of Paris.
 The area is perfectly connected as it is one of the main tourist attractions in the city.

-If you haven't bought your ticket that includes transfer, the easiest way to get there is by metro: the 'Blanche' stop on line 2 will drop you right at the door.
+If you haven't bought your ticket including transfer, the easiest way to get there is by metro: the 'Blanche' stop on line 2 will drop you right at the door.
 A cab or a VTC are also valid options.
 I leave you our post on How to get to the Moulin Rouge where you can expand this information.

-• For the dinner option: If you have the dinner option included, you should go to the Moulin Rouge around half past six, since dinner is served at seven.
+- For the dinner option: If you have the dinner option included, you should go to the Moulin Rouge around half past six, since dinner is served at seven.
 The show lasts two hours and then you will have a few minutes to enjoy the champagne included.

-• How to get back to the hotel from the Moulin Rouge: If you choose the second session of the show, keep in mind that you may miss the last subway to the exit since the closing time is 1:15 am.
+- How to get back to the hotel from the Moulin Rouge: If you choose the second session of the show, keep in mind that you may miss the last subway to the exit since the closing time is 1:15 am.
 In this case, you have at your disposal both cabs at the stop across the street and VTCs.
-If you want to save money, I recommend you to choose a Friday or Saturday as days to see the second shift of the show, as these days the Paris metro closes one hour later.
+If you want to save money I recommend you to choose a Friday or a Saturday as days to see the second shift of the show, as these days the Paris metro closes one hour later.

 Is it possible to go to the Moulin Rouge with children?